 About Delaware Theatre Company

-Mission: The mission of Delaware Theatre Company is to create theatre of the highest professional quality in Delaware and thereby enrich the vitality of the area through artistic programming, education and community service.
+Mission: The mission of Delaware Theatre Company is to create theatre of the highest professional quality in Delaware and thereby enrich the vitality of the area through artistic programming, education, and community service.
+At its heart, theatre is community.
+By telling our stories, by shining a light on our shared experiences, theatre strengthens the bonds between us.
+Connects us.
+That's what community is about – and that's what we're about.
+Delaware Theatre Company has been connecting people for more than 45 years.

 In 1979, Delaware Theatre Company found its first home the moment founding Artistic Director Cleveland Morris set eyes on an abandoned firehouse at Third and French Streets.